nightingal3/llm-pretraining-behaviours/performance_prediction/README.md

 - percentage contaminated data
 - percentage instruction data
 - is_instruction_tuned: whether or not the model was instruction tuned
+- is_preference_tuned: whether or not the model is RLHF'ed/DPOed/etc with preference data

 Tagged features:
 - mean dependency length